MyFirstOrganizaion/pushBranchPermission/Readme.md

 App use Github [@octokit](https://github.com/octokit) [webhook.js](https://github.com/octokit/webhooks.js) to listen on wehbooks and to parse received payload and [axios](https://flaviocopes.com/axios/#introduction-to-axios) to consume Github REST endpoints.

 Check [Update branch protection](https://developer.github.com/v3/repos/branches/#update-branch-protection) for more details.

-For further detail on how to manage branches che the Github [branches](https://developer.github.com/v3/repos/branches/) REST api
+For further detail on how to manage branches check the Github [branches](https://developer.github.com/v3/repos/branches/) REST api

 Check [Create an issue](https://developer.github.com/v3/issues/#create-an-issue)for more details.

 For further detail on how to manage issues check the Github [issues](https://developer.github.com/v3/issues/) REST api